-This jerk marinade is filled with crazy flavor and a bit of zing!!
+Jerk seasoning is filled with crazy flavor and packs a zing with the spices.
 And it transports me to the tropics–which, who doesn’t want to be in the tropics on a weeknight?
 Or any night for that matter!!

 I personally love to grill the pork–it is fast, less clean-up and I just love grilled food!!